wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-agent/index.rst

                 .. note::

-                    If you can’t download the script this way, then you should download it using another machine and copy it to the AIX machine through the scp utility.
+                    If you can’t download the script this way, then you should download it using another machine and copy it to the AIX machine via the scp utility.

             #.
 Download bash and libiconv